thinreports/thinreports-basic-editor/README.md

 ### Support i18n

 Currently releases are Japanese and English versions.
 Please contribute to translate in your language!
-[Learn more](./TRANSLATION.md).
+See TRANSLATION.md.

 ### Auto generation of the specification